• Skip to primary navigation

 1. If desired, serve tapioca cake chilled topped with fruit compotes/sauce, lemon curd, melted guava paste, or your favorite caramel/milk chocolate sauce instead.

-2. If you decide to top with the traditional topping (sweetened condensed milk and coconut flakes), I suggest to sprinkle a bit of fresh lime rinds to add a bit of acidity and extra flavor to the cake.
+2. If you decide to top it with the traditional topping (sweetened condensed milk and coconut flakes), I suggest sprinkling fresh lime rinds to add a bit of acidity and extra flavor to the cake.
 You can even squeeze the juice of ½ lime over the topping.

 Nutrition